akemp7/Code-review-week3/README.md

 ## Description

 This webpage allows the user to enter in a number.
 It will return a range of numbers starting from 0 to the user input.
 All digits containing either a 1,2, or 3 are replaced by text.
 Depending on the hierarchy (outlined in the specs), a digit containing a 1 will be replaced by "beep".
 A digit with a 2 will be replaced by a "boop".
-And, a digit with a 3 will be replaced by "I'm sorry Dave, but I can't do that."
+And, a digit with a 3 will be replaced by "I'm sorry Dave, but I'm afraid I can't do that."

 ## Specs